 Figure 33.
-Aligning the AT-x9EM/XT4 Card in the Slot
+Aligning the Card in the Slot

 9. When you feel the card make contact with the connector inside the switch, gently press on the handle to seat it on the connector.
-Refer to Figure 34 on page 83.
+Refer to Figure 34.

 Figure 34.
-Seating the AT-x9EM/XT4 Card in the Switch
+Seating the Card in the Switch

-10. Tighten the captive screw to secure the AT-x9EM/XT4 Card in the switch.
+10. Tighten the captive screw to secure the card in the switch.
 Refer to Figure 35.

 Figure 35.
-Tightening the Captive Screw on the AT-x9EM/XT4 Card
+Tightening the Captive Screw on the Card